dx111/jupyterhub-pachyderm/README.md

-# jupyterhub-pachyderm
+# Pachyderm IDE

-Docker images and tests for jupyterhub-pachyderm.
+A JupyterHub-based IDE for Pachyderm.
+Built to deploy on Kubernetes, alongside Pachyderm.

 **Note** This is a Pachyderm Enterprise feature.
 Contact sales@pachyderm.com for more information.

-## Supported Platforms

-Tested on these platforms:

-* GKE (kubernetes 1.13)
-* EKS (kubernetes 1.13)
-* Docker for mac (kubernetes 1.14)
-* Minikube, for kubernetes < 1.16

-## Deploying JupyterHub
+## Deploying

 1) [Deploy pachyderm](https://docs.pachyderm.com/latest/getting_started/local_installation/).
-2) Run `pachctl deploy jupyterhub`.
+2) Run `pachctl deploy ide`.
 3) If there's a firewall between you and the kubernetes cluster, make sure to punch a hole so you can connect to port 80 on it.
 [See cloud-specific instructions here.](https://zero-to-jupyterhub.readthedocs.io/en/latest/create-k8s-cluster.html)

-If you need to customize your JupyterHub deployment more than what `pachctl deploy jupyterhub` offers, see our [advanced setup guide.](doc/advanced_setup.md)
+If you need to customize your IDE deployment more than what `pachctl deploy ide` offers, see our [advanced setup guide.](doc/advanced_setup.md)

-## Using JupyterHub
+## Using

-Once deployed, navigate to your JupyterHub instance:
+Once deployed, navigate to your instance:

 - By default, it should be reachable on port 80 of your cluster's hostname.
 - On minikube, navigate to one of the URLs printed out when you run `minikube service proxy-public --url`.

 You should see a login page.
-If you do not see the login page, read the troubleshooting section below.
-Log in by using your Pachyderm GitHub or OTP auth token for your password.
-Your JupyterHub username will be the same as your Pachyderm username.

-Once you're logged in, you should be able to connect to the Pachyderm cluster from within a JupyterHub notebook; e.g., if Pachyderm auth is enabled, try this:
+Once you're logged in, you should be able to connect to the Pachyderm cluster from within a Jupyter notebook; e.g., if Pachyderm auth is enabled, try this:

 ```python
 import python_pachyderm